the-full-stack/website/docs/spring2021/index.md

 ## Week 12: Research

-The week of April 19, we talk research, and set up robust monitoring for our model.
+We talk research, and set up robust monitoring for our model.

 - [Lecture 12: Research Directions](./lecture-12.md) (👈 with detailed notes)
 - Lab 10: Monitoring